coala/git-task-list/README.md

 ## TO DO
 See more at [Project#1](https://github.com/bekicot/gsoc-prep-tasks/projects/1)
 - Adding more link for GSOC Organizations.
-See #6.
+See [Add a easy selector for GSOC org](https://github.com/bekicot/gsoc-prep-tasks/issues/6).

 ## Prerequisites